top of page

 Plant models

 We use a reverse genetics approach in Arabidopsis thaliana.
 This herbaceous plant has a short life cycle, is easily transformed, is not very different from many crops and mutants are available for most genes.
-We also employ grey poplar as a woody tree model to explore bark suberin genetics.
+To better track the metabolism of these complex cell wall-associated polymers, we are using wet stigmas of Nicotiana tabacum, which produce soluble polyesters of glycerol and hydroxy fatty acids that are structrually similar to cutin.
+We also employ hybrid poplar as a woody tree model to explore bark suberin genetics.

 nserc.jpg